Cli4d/DPG-OS-CM-Open-Terms-Archive/.github/ISSUE_TEMPLATE/issues-to-fix-template.md

 REPLACE TEXT - [What is the problem?
 Why do you think this is a problem?]

 ### Additional Information
-REPLACE TEXT - [You can add screenshots or more things to showcase the problem]
+REPLACE TEXT - [You can add screenshots, animated gifs, or more things to showcase the problem]

 ### What happens if this is not addressed
 REPLACE TEXT - [What are the repercussions of this being left as it is?]

 ### Resources
-REPLACE TEXT - [Any resources that can be linked to help solve this problem]
+REPLACE TEXT - [Any resources that can be linked to help solve or understand this problem]

 ### Recommended Action Items
 - [ ] Add a priority label to this issue (OTA team)